 jyunbi ga dekiru made chotto matte kure

-Notice that the sentence ended with Kure [くれ] which means something like “give” something.
-In this case, in the sentence the person is asking to wait.
+Note that the sentence ends with Kure [くれ] which means something like “give” something.
+In this case, in the sentence, the person is asking to wait.

 ちょっと待ってよ。